RedPitaya/Documentation/quickStart/SDcard/SDcard.rst

    .. figure:: SDcard_macOS_password.png
       :align: center

 #.
 Select the SD card drive.
-This can be recognized by the size of the card that is 16 GB.
+This can be recognised by the size of the card, which is 16 GB.

    .. figure:: SDcard_macOS_ApplePi-Baker_drive.png
       :align: center